-We provide week-long opportunities for young people to get a flavour of work, study and life in a physics department.
+We provide week-long opportunities for young people, local to us, to get a flavour of work, study and life in a physics department.
 These summer schools are longer-term events that are designed to allow students to explore physics-related careers and the next steps for continuing to pursue their passion for physics.
-The summer schools are run in place of work experience for local students and students present their work to their peers at the end of the week in a poster presentation.
+The summer schools are run in place of work experience for local students, and students present their work to their peers at the end of the week in a poster presentation.

 - Year 12 Physics Summer School: We run a week of summer placements to give 20 local A-level (or equivalent) students a taster of life in a physics department.
 The placements provide experience of working in research, as well as other professions and support services within the department, including technical, outreach, enterprise and communications.
 During the week students work on a project and also take part in a central programme of activities such as departmental tours, career talks and sample lectures.

 - Year 12 NQCC Quantum Experience Summer School: New for 2023, we are running a parallel summer school that will give 10 local A-level (or equivalent) students a taster of life as a quantum physicist.
 The placements will include quantum physics tutorials, theoretical and experimental, some coding experience, and visits to local quantum technology companies.
 You will get first-hand lab experience with researchers in this cutting edge field and meet other likeminded students.
 The Year 12 Quantum Experience Summer School has been made possible by generous support from the NQCC (The National Quantum Computing Centre).

 The 2023 summer schools ran from 31st July - 4th Aug 2023, Monday to Friday, 9am - 5pm each day.
 Dates for 2024 are still being finalised.
 Students are expected to attend the whole of every day if they accept the offer of a placement, unless they have a particular reason that this is not possible.